 The Institute, however, decided to adopt a different model using a nomination process.
 Following collaborative work with nursing leaders from across Scotland, a Queen’s Nurse excellence profile was drawn up – shaping what a modern Queen’s Nurse would look like.

 In 2017, 20 outstanding community nurses were selected to take part in a development programme w hich saw them become the first Queen’s Nurses to be appointed for almost 50 years.

-There are 41 new Queen’s Nurses working in communities across Scotland, representing a wonderfully diverse range of clinical specialities.
-You can read more about the first cohort here.
-For information on the 2018 Queen’s Nurses, follow this link.
+There are now 81 new Queen’s Nurses working in communities across Scotland, representing a wonderfully diverse range of clinical specialities.
+You can read more about the Queen’s Nurses here.

 For further reading on Bringing QNIS into the 21st Century please read about our objectives here.